Jimmy Ibbotson: Career

 Ibbotson was a member of the Evergreen Blueshoes in 1969, alongside future Byrds musician Skip Battin.
 After spending a number of years with the Nitty Gritty Dirt Band, as well as being a solo artist, Ibbotson joined the Wild Jimbos in the early 1990s.

 In 1998 Ibbotson released Ibbinet Companion#1.5.
 He was writing a weekly column for his website, telling stories about his adventures on the road, living in Colorado, trying to stop smoking, and general philosophies on life.
 He wanted to release the songs that he wrote around that time as an audio companion to his Internet stories.
 He sang and played guitar and mandolin.
 One year later, Ibbotson released This Is It with Tracy McLain.
 He wrote three songs on this album, "Mrs. Hiss's House", "Another Daddy", and "I Was a Fool".

 In May 2009, the Highland Ranch Herald reported Ibbotson was working on new material and performing locally.

 Discography

 Albums

 Album information from liner notes unless otherwise noted.

 Non-album tracks

 The "Ballad of the Monon Bell" celebrates the annual football game between DePauw University and Wabash College, a rivalry which dates back to 1890 and awards the winner the prized railroad bell.
-Jimmy Ibbotson, a 1969 graduate of DePauw, recorded "The Ballad of the Monon Bell".
-The song can be downloaded for free from the DePauw website.
+Jimmy Ibbotson (a 1969 graduate of DePauw) recorded the song, which can be downloaded for free from the DePauw website.